TheochemUI/eOn/docs/source/user_guide/serve_mode.md

 ## Usage

-Serve mode supports four modes of operation: single-potential, replicated, gateway, and multi-model.
+Serve mode supports four modes of operation: single-potential, replicated, `--gateway` pool, and multi-model.
 Each mode is selected by the combination of CLI flags provided.

 ### Single-Potential